 Astute followers of the news may be aware that Florida has had laws against texting while driving for years.
-However, it has been largely toothless, as officers have not had authorization to pull over drivers for this offense unless it was part of another infraction.
+However, it has been largely toothless, as officers have not had the authorization to pull over drivers for this offense unless it was part of another infraction.
 The state recently closed this loophole by recently passing a new law.
 Understanding the specifics of the law is important for Florida drivers.

 Why the Change?

-As previously mentioned, this law is merely a supplement to what has already been in place for years but was only enforceable if a an officer pulled a driver over for another infraction or there was a car accident.
-In legal terms this is a secondary offense.
+As previously mentioned, this law is merely a supplement to what has already been in place for years but was only enforceable if an officer pulled a driver over for another infraction or there was a car accident.
+In legal terms, this is a secondary offense.
 It’s common knowledge that texting while driving can cause distractions that lead to disaster.

 In 2016 alone, the state of Florida had 50,000 confirmed accidents that at least in part resulted from the driver texting.
 Of that number, 233 people died and thousands more received injuries.
 There was also a considerable amount of motor vehicle and property damage.
 Years of public outcry led to bipartisan support in the Florida legislature for a bill that would provide law enforcement officers with the ability to enforce that law.

 This will take place in two phases.
 Although Governor DeSantis has already signed the bill on May 17th of this year, the law will technically go into effect on July 1st, 2019.
 During phase one officers can pull over texting drivers after this date.
 However, they only have the authorization to issue a warning if there are no other violations of the law.